Summary of Significant Accounting Policies

 Investments Held in Trust Account

-The Company’s portfolio of investments held in the Trust Account is comprised solely of U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act, with a maturity of 180 days or less, classified as trading securities.
-Trading securities are presented on the consolidated balance sheets at fair value at the end of each reporting period.
-Gains and losses resulting from the change in fair value of these securities is included in gain on marketable securities (net), dividends and interest, held in Trust Account in the accompanying consolidated statements of operations.
-The estimated fair values of investments held in the Trust Account are determined using available market information.
+The Company’s portfolio of investments held in Trust Account are comprised solely of U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act, with a maturity of 180 days or less, classified as trading securities.
+Trading securities are presented on the balance sheets at fair value at the end of each reporting period.
+Gains and losses resulting from the change in fair value of these securities is included in gain on marketable securities (net), dividends and interest, held in Trust Account in the accompanying statement of operations.
+The fair value for trading securities is determined using quoted market prices in active markets.

 Fair Value Measurements